Otoplasty surgery, also known as ear surgery, is a type of plastic surgery procedure performed

 No, it cannot.
 Ear surgery can only improve the aesthetics of the external ear.

 Definitely – earlobe reduction or earlobe reconstruction is a popular ear surgery procedure.
 Larger earlobes are a sign of old age and many people find them unattractive.
+And there are new techniques developed and used for this condition which takes approximately 15 minutes per earlobe.

 Patients need to avoid any type of exercise for at least 6 weeks after the ear surgery.
 Contact sports need to be avoided for at least 3 months after otoplasty surgery.